 Water is a strong solvent.
 Therefor it is difficult to get pure H2O.
 Something is always disolved.
 Some molecules makes a big difference to the taste, others play a minor role.
 But it all depends on levels.

-Some Calcium is good.
-But too much or none at all is bad.
+For coffee brewing: some Calcium is good.
+But too much or too little is bad.

 Other places in the world surface water is used.
-It has less calcium carbonate, but the it has polutions and is added chlorid to kill of microbiology.
+It has less calcium carbonate, but the it has polutions and is added chlorid to kill off microbiology.

-I know many coffee people who wanted to get hold of water chemistry but have given up understanding it.
+To describe what is going on in the water, you need a lot of chemistry terminology.
+It is complex.
+And when you heat up the water, it also changes.
+I know many coffee people who wanted to get hold of water chemistry but have given up on understanding it.

 Taste different water